Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Lambton - New Lambton has a high national income level according to AreaSearch data from the Australian Taxation Office (ATO) for financial year 2022.
-The median income among taxpayers in Lambton - New Lambton is $56,681 and the average income stands at $75,394.
-This compares to figures for Rest of NSW which are $49,459 and $62,998 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $63,828 (median) and $84,901 (average).
-Census data shows that household, family and personal incomes in Lambton - New Lambton are at the 62nd percentile nationally.
-Income brackets indicate that 28.3% of the community earn between $1,500 and $2,999 (5,017 individuals), which is consistent with broader trends across the metropolitan region showing 29.9% in the same category.
-High housing costs consume 15.5% of income, but strong earnings still place disposable income at the 58th percentile nationally.
+The Lambton - New Lambton SA2 had a very high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Its median income among taxpayers was $56,681 and average income stood at $75,394, compared to Rest of NSW's figures of $49,459 and $62,998 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for median and average income would be approximately $63,828 and $84,901 as of September 2025.
+Census data shows household, family and personal incomes in Lambton - New Lambton cluster around the 62nd percentile nationally.
+Income brackets indicate that 28.3% of the community (5,017 individuals) falls within the $1,500 - 2,999 earnings band, consistent with broader trends across the metropolitan region showing 29.9% in the same category.
+High housing costs consume 15.5% of income, placing disposable income at the 58th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income